 Retailers in various industries—be it fashion, homeware, or food—are reaping the benefits of Instagram.
-With over 300 million monthly active users, 70 million photos per day, and 2.5 billion likes daily, it’s evident that people aren’t just using Instagram, they’re also coming back and engaging with the content on a regular basis.
-This makes it a great tool for retailers who want to connect with their audience.
+With over 800 million monthly active users, 500 million daily actives, and billions of likes per day, it’s evident that people aren’t just using Instagram, they’re also coming back and engaging with the content on a regular basis.
+This makes it a fantastic tool for retailers who want to connect with their audience.

 Of course, your success on Instagram largely hinges on the content you put out there.
-You can’t just post promotional or low quality images and expect the likes and followers to pour in.
+You can’t just post promotional or low-quality images or Stories, then expect engagement and followers to pour in.

 What exactly are the content types that you should be posting?
 That’s what this post aims to answer.
 Below are examples of posts that typically do well on Instagram.
-Go through them and see if you can incorporate them into your marketing strategy:
+Go through them and see if you can incorporate them into your Instagram posts or Stories.

 1. Actionable or practical ideas

-Give your followers ideas that they can apply in their wardrobe, home, or even kitchen (depending on what type of store you have).
+Give your followers ideas that they can apply to their wardrobe, home, or even kitchen (depending on what type of store you have).

 For instance, if you sell apparel, why not post outfit inspirations featuring your very own products?
 And be sure to tag them with the hashtag #OOTD to get more traction.